Board Member Bios

 Luz Pellot is a skilled software consultant with more than 20 years of software and hardware experience.

-She has been with Xerox Corporation for more than 16 years where she currently holds the position of Professional Services Senior Analyst.
+She has been with Xerox Corporation for more than 20 years where she currently holds the position of Business Systems Analyst.
 Luz is as subject matter expert for ReqDirect Plus Core products.
 In her role, she provides software support to a wide of array clients spread across the globe.
 These clients represent diverse industries including healthcare, financial institutions, retail, insurance, and manufacturing.

 Luz is responsible for managing, implementing, and training ReqDirect Plus Core new installations.
 She works closely with the Development team as a liaison between the client and the software developer, managing product performance issues and proposed enhancements from beginning to end.
 Luz also works alongside the IT team in assisting them with the hosted environment.
 Luz takes pride knowing that her client's needs are addressed to satisfaction with little to no downtime.

-Luz is co-founder of WH2 (Women's Happy Hour), a women's social network group,est. 2010.
-The WH2 LGBT social group meets monthly at various establishments in greater Cleveland and Akron areas.
-In addition, she is tri-Chair of the Human Rights Campaign Gala, as well as co-Chair of the North Coast Men's Chorus (NCMC) Outreach Committee.
+Luz is co-founder of WH2 (Women's Happy Hour), a women's social network group, est. 2010.
+The WH2 LGBT social group meets at various establishments in greater Cleveland and Akron areas.
+She is the Board Secretary for Graffiti HeArt.
+Graffiti HeArt focuses on promoting urban graffiti and street art in positive ways by showcasing urban artists and art through commissioned projects on various approved canvases.
+Their purpose is to revitalize Urban communities as well as fund educational scholarships for the underserved youth and aspiring artists.
+In addition, she is Chair of the Cleveland Human Rights Campaign - Diversity & Inclusion committee.
+She was also co-Chair of the North Coast Men's Chorus (NCMC) Outreach Committee.
 Most recently, Luz was asked to serve on a committee tasked to help select the new building for the LGBT Center of Greater Cleveland.
 She proudly served as co-Chair of the Parties and Special Events committees for Gay Games 9 (GG9) in 2014 and subsequently is serving on the Gay Games 9 Legacy committee.
 She routinely provides support to PFLAG (Parents, Families, and Friends of Lesbians and Gays).
-Luz enjoys eating at finer restaurants, tennis, kayaking, exercising daily, and traveling around the world.
+Luz enjoys tennis, kayaking, exercising daily, and traveling around the world.

 Luz is a graduate of Kent State University (B.A. in Business Administration).